ityuryukanov/power_network_clustering/README.md

 **@GraphUtils**  - The static class combining various methods primarily aimed at working with graph matrices (e.g., adjancency or incidence matrices), but also with graphs represented in other formats.

-**@PFgraph**     - A custom MATLAB class to represent power system graphs.
+**@PFgraph**     - A custom MATLAB class to represent power system graphs and perform computations on them.
 Its methods partially intersect with those of @GraphUtils, but require a PFgraph object as input.

 **@Utils** 	     - An auxiliary static MATLAB class containing some auxiliary methods not directly related to the main subject.